How to increase efficiency by combining conveyors and robotics

 Where manpower is still required in different departments, workers can be redeployed to use their skills more efficiently elsewhere.

-Improved accuracy for increased productivity
+Robotic materials handling for increased productivity

 One major benefits of robotic materials handling is that it removes the human error element from your processing line.
 Such errors can be both time-consuming and expensive.